* Euro hits 2-month low vs dollar, 1-month low vs yen

 Minister Mariano Rajoy and the bond markets for looking at a

 bailout," said John Hardy, FX strategist at Saxo Bank.

 European Central Bank President Mario Draghi said on

 Thursday the euro zone economy showed little sign of recovering

 The Swedish crown weakened against the euro and

-the dollar as Sweden's industrial output took its largest
+the dollar as industrial output saw its largest fall for

-fall in more than three years in September.
-Analysts said this
+more than three years.
+Danske's Rasmussen said this raised